jushih/Neo4j_production_line/README.md

 The dataset contains:

 * **id** - unique identifier for parts
-* **L columns** - represents multiple manufacturing lines (M), stations (S), and additional features (F).
+* **L columns** - represents multiple manufacturing lines (L), stations (S), and additional features (F).
+In each column is the value of the part measured when it leaves the station.
 * **response** - 1 is a faulty part, 0 is a non-faulty part

-From here on, when I refer to a "station", I am referring to the station at its most granular feature level.
+From here on, when I refer to a "station", I am referring to the station at its most granular feature (F) level.

 ## Data Modeling and Preprocessing